boutproject/hermes-3/docs/sphinx/equations.rst

    \mathcal{E} = \frac{1}{\gamma - 1} P + \frac{1}{2}m nv_{||}^2

 Note that this component requires the parallel velocity :math:`v_{||}` to calculate the pressure.
-It must therefore be listed after a component that sets the velocity, such as `evolve_momentum`:
+It must therefore be listed alongside a component that sets the velocity, such as `evolve_momentum`:

 .. code-block:: ini